Eläkeläiset

 Eläkeläiset (Finnish for "pensioners") are a Finnish humppa band founded in 1993.
-They specialise in humppa and jenkka music and have been successful in Germany, Finland and elsewhere.

 Current members of the band are Onni Waris (keyboard, vocals), Petteri Halonen (keyboard, guitar, vocals), Lassi Kinnunen (accordion, vocals), Martti Waris (bass, vocals), and Tapio Santaharju (drums, vocals).
 Ilmari Koivuluhta (sound technique, logistics) and Pekka Jokinen (graphics, merchandise) complete the "humppa family".
 According to the band's statements, they play between 80 and 100 concerts per year, of which only 20 in Finland and 40 to 50 in Germany, due to their popularity there.
-Rarely performing in big venues, they have visited several big international music festivals, and surprisingly to many, even large heavy metal festivals e.g. Wacken Open Air and Tuska Open Air.
-They travel mostly on a private lorry and no bus.
+They have visited several big international music festivals, including heavy metal festivals such as Wacken Open Air and Tuska Open Air.